SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ListTreeTable/ListTreeTable.md

     applyFilter: 'ZZ';
     open;
     withWindowDo: [ :window |
        window title: 'SpFilteringListPresenter prefiltered example' ]
 ```

 ### Selectable filtering lists

 Often lists are used to select items.
 This is what the class `SpFilteringSelectableListPresenter` offers.
-In addition to be able to filter items, it lets the user select items by ticking them as shown by Fig. *@figSelectable@*.
+In addition to be able to filter items, it lets the user select items by ticking them as shown by Figure *@figSelectable@*.

 ![A selectable filtering list with bottom filter.](figures/SelectableList.png width=60&label=figSelectable)

-The following script produces the situation describes by
+The following script produces the situation described by

 ```
 (SpFilteringSelectableListPresenter new
           items: Smalltalk allClasses;
           layout: SpFilteringListPresenter topLayout;
+          applyFilter: 'ZZ';
           asWindow)
               title: 'SpFilteringSelectableListPresenter example';
               open
 ```